stephen-mahon/stephen-mahon.github.io/docs/_posts/tsl/2022-01-01-badge-work.md

 We live in a digital age where we expect reactions and responses within minutes.
 The dopamine hit from a notificaiton alert has turned us into animals awaiting a treat.
 Letter writing looks to be the antedote to the crushing digital dependencey of this distopian world.
-I was reminded yesterday by my fine fellow and friend, Luis Fernando Pareja-Roman, PhD, of the inscription carved in marble at the post office
+I was reminded yesterday by my fine fellow and friend, Luis Fernando Pareja-Roman, PhD, TSL New Jersey Chapter, of the inscription carved in marble at the post office
 > Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.

 ## Personal Finance Badge